What is Penetration Testing (VAPT)?

 Application testing is focused on application securit and the functionalities of the application (including web API servers for mobile apps) and is primarily concerned with application layer vulnerabilities, especially the OWASP Top Ten Web Application Security Risks and OWASP Mobile Top 10.
 Application testing helps evaluate the information security controls implemented for protecting data and securing transactions.

 What methodologies do you use?

 We adopt the following guidelines for our penetration testing methodology:

 - Penetration Testing Execution Standard

 Specific testing procedures are executed based on the nature of the testing and environment.

 What tools do you use?

-We use both commercial and open source tools including Tenable Nessus Pro, Burp Suite Pro, Kali Linux, Metasploit, etc.
+Our security professionals use both commercial and open source testing tools including Tenable Nessus Pro, Burp Suite Pro, Kali Linux, Metasploit, etc.

 Yes, we are CREST accredited